8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220215/content.md

 Because I’m paying state income tax, salary could go up to maintain a similar net take home amount.
 Rent is slightly cheaper; salary goes down.
 Depending on the estimated impact of both, employer may leave it the same.

 Of course, if they leave it as is, my net pay would probably be less, which I’m not a fan of.
-With that said, as of this writing, the state income tax rate is a flat 5 percent, which would be less than the amount I spent on dining out and membership fees last year; both of which I’m planning to reduce this year.
+With that said, as of this writing, the state income tax rate is a flat 5 percent, which would be less than the amount I spent on dining out and membership fees 2021; both of which I’m planning to reduce in 2022.

 Basically, as long as I’m not taking a pay cut, I should be okay.
 I did ask for a 5 percent increase in pay to offset the taxes and we’ll see where we go.